masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    Note that the tasklet cannot be run until it has been provided with arguments to call *func*.
 They can be provided as *args* and/or *kwargs* to this function, or through a subsequent call to :meth:`tasklet.setup`.
-The differce is that when providing them to :meth:`tasklet.bind`, the tasklet is not made runnable yet.
+The difference is that when providing them to :meth:`tasklet.bind`, the tasklet is not made runnable yet.

    *func* can be None when providing arguments, in which case a previous call